littlephillips/phase-3-ruby-oo-class-variables-remembering-objects/README.md

 # Remembering Objects

-## Objectives
+## Learning Goals

-1. Explain the concept of remembrance in object-oriented programming.
+- Explain the concept of remembrance in object-oriented programming
-2. Use class variables to remember, or store, instances of a class that are produced.
+- Use class variables to remember, or store, instances of a class that are produced

 ## Introduction